caarmen/movies/README.md

 ## Tests

-Tests can be run with `bash scripts/run_tests.sh`, in each project.
+Tests can be run with `scripts/run_tests.sh`, in each project.